-The Dominion of Canada General Insurance Company, St. Paul Fire and Marine Insurance Company and Travelers Insurance Company of Canada (collectively, "Travelers Canada") are committed to treating all of our customers with the greatest respect and consideration.
+Travelers Insurance Company of Canada, The Dominion of Canada General Insurance Company and St. Paul Fire and Marine Insurance Company (Canada Branch) (collectively, "Travelers Canada") are committed to treating all of our customers with the greatest respect and consideration.
 Notwithstanding our commitment to excellent customer service, on occasion, a consumer may feel he/she has not been treated fairly or there may be a misunderstanding that needs to be resolved.
 Travelers Canada has implemented the Complaints Handling Protocol to ensure that complaints are addressed in a fair and timely manner.
 The Complaints Handling Protocol provides information on how to file a complaint with Travelers Canada, the process Travelers Canada will follow upon receipt of a complaint and the next steps for a complaint that remains unresolved.

 If you have any questions or concerns regarding our Complaints Handling Protocol or if you require any further information on how to make a complaint, please feel free to contact our Complaints Liaison Officer / Ombudsman ("CLO").

 For all matters other than matters relating to accessibility for persons with disabilities:

 Your first step should be to contact your broker, as your broker may be able to resolve the matter with you.
 Your broker can also provide contact information for Travelers Canada, if required.
 If the matter remains unresolved after having discussed it with your broker, then we encourage you to contact Travelers Canada directly.

 If you know the name of the Travelers Canada representative who is responsible for your policy or claim, please contact that person directly.
 If you are unsure of who to contact, ask your broker to provide you with general contact information for Travelers Canada, or to refer you to the Underwriter or Claims Service Representative assigned to your file.